 It is key that the established culture of the firm is at the forefront of all internal communications.
 With the firm’s values, messaging and tone coming through each and every time.

 For a leader (or leadership team) to be truly effective, they need to inspire the workforce through their communications.
-Having a way of communicating the company's vision is key in having a truly effective workforce.
+Having a way of communicating the firm’s vision is key in having a truly effective workforce.

 From spreading key messages to setting expectations, a clear internal communications strategy for any leader is vital.
-Some organisations are even able to tie clear communications from their leadership to a stronger financial performance.
+Some firms are even able to tie clear communications from their leadership to a stronger financial performance.

 There should be a focus on explaining what exactly is being undertaken during times of change, and what is needed from employees to help make it effective.
-It is important to always tie these changes to the company's values or their mission so it is clear why it is happening.
+It is important to always tie these changes to the firm’s values or their mission so it is clear why it is happening.